copyright © J.Middleton Looking east along Highdown Road |

 Number 9

-Throughout the Victorian and Edwardian period there was a sizeable French and German ex-pat community living in Brighton & Hove working in education, music, domestic service and the hospitality industry.
+Throughout the Victorian and Edwardian period there was a sizeable French and German expatriate community living in Brighton & Hove working in education, music, domestic service and the hospitality industry.
 In 1871 there were almost 450 French Nationals and 230 German Nationals employed in Brighton and Hove, by 1911 the German Nationals working locally had increased to about 370 and the French Nationals decreased to 230 employees.

 The Revd Cesar Antoine Pascal de Menadier (b.1838,